oVirt/ovirt-site/source/uncategorized/migrate-to-hosted-engine.html.md

       # service ovirt-engine stop

 We update our dns to point the name 'my-engine.example.com' to the IP address of the new VM 'he1vm'.
-Alternatively, if we did not have separate dns entries 'host-a' and 'my-engine', but just e.g. 'my-engine', we'll probably want to change the entry 'my-engine' to 'old-my-engine' and create a new entry 'my-engine' pointing at the address of 'new-engine'.
+Alternatively, if we did not have separate dns entries 'ovirttest' and 'my-engine', but just e.g. 'my-engine', we'll probably want to change the entry 'my-engine' to 'old-my-engine' and create a new entry 'my-engine' pointing at the address of 'he1vm'.

 Next, run engine-setup.
 It will identify the existing files and database and do an "upgrade", including fixing around stuff that restore does not do.
 Still on he1vm: